Linaro/website/_posts/events/2022-07-26-linaro-and-qualcomm-present-qualcomm-tech-day.md

 image: /assets/images/content/qualcomm-tech-day-logos-1-.jpg
 event_type: tech_days
 ---
 Qualcomm Technologies are at the center of many new solutions from the edge to the cloud.
 A valuable extension to the portfolio of Qualcomm Innovation Center, Inc. (QuIC) is the advancement of these technologies in the Open-Source Community.
-To that end, QuIC works closely with Linaro in supporting their Open-Source initiatives to support devices across Linux, Android, Windows, Chrome, and Toolchains.
+To that end, QuIC works closely with Linaro in supporting their Open-Source initiatives to support devices across Linux, Android, Windows and Chrome.
 Come see the latest Open-Source advancements and plans from QuIC and Linaro.

 <!-- Noscript content for added SEO -->